 - Organic virgin coconut oil: It is extracted from organically grown coconuts.
 Extraction and processing also do not involve any chemicals.

-Benefits Of Coconut Oil For Babies
+Uses Of Coconut Oil For Babies

 Coconut oil is loaded with health benefits, including its anti-inflammatory, antioxidant and antibacterial properties.
 It is undoubtedly the most nourishing oil you can use on your little one’s skin.
 Most creams and lotions are designed to heal external tissues, while coconut-oil has deeper benefits that last longer.
 The molecular structure of the coconut oil allows for easy absorption on the skin.
 Here are some ways of using coconut oil on baby: